Lunick560/SoulRun/README.md

 # SoulRun
 A endless runner game build with Unity 3D.
 Done in early 2020.

 Was made in 3 days for a game jam.
-Chinese verision and cutscene was added after.
+Chinese version cutscene was added after the jam.
+Will add English version in the future.

-May update in the future.
+May update futher plot in the future.

-This is just a showcase of code sample.
+Andriod user can directly install with the apk file.

 All assets other than music are created by me.

+Feel free to contact me if you have any questions: xjiang26@buffalo.edu